-What is a Kombucha Scoby made of?
+Q-What is a kombucha scoby made of?

 You’re probably familiar with that leathery pancake we call a scoby.
 Scoby stands for Symbiotic Culture of Bacteria and Yeast.
 “Symbiotic” means that the bacteria and yeast strains live together in a complex, mutually supportive community, supporting and depending on each other.
-The scoby is sometimes called the mushroom, because it resembles the smooth, thick body of a mushroom.The specific bacteria and yeast strains in the kombucha are what make it act the way it does, and what produce the fizz and very distinctive flavour kombucha is known for.
+The scoby is sometimes called the mushroom, because it resembles the smooth, thick body of a mushroom.The specific bacteria and yeast strains in the kombucha are what makes it act the way it does, and what produces the fizz and very distinctive flavour kombucha is known for.

 Acetobacter: This is an aerobic (requiring oxygen) bacteria strain that produces acetic acid and gluconic acid.
 This Yeast is always found in any Kombucha Scoby.

 Saccharomyces: This includes a number of yeast strains that produce alcohol, and are the most common types of yeast found in kombucha.